HorizenOfficial/horizen-docs/docs/2-api/01-precompiles/02-staking.md

 # Staking

-Horizen2 parachain uses Parachain Staking pallet, that allows users to stake their ZEN tokens to support the parachain.
+Horizen parachain uses Parachain Staking pallet, that allows users to stake their ZEN tokens to support the parachain.
 The staking pallet is responsible for managing the staking process, including staking, delegation, and rewards distribution.
 For general information see tutorials for [Collator Management](../../3-tutorials/01-run-collator.md) and [Stake and Delegation](../../3-tutorials/02-stake-and-delegation.md).